A child sitting reading a book in a chair by the window in a Canadian neighbourhood. A maple tree stands outside the window.

 Parents should be mindful that not all children mature at the same age and that age is not the only factor to consider when deciding a child’s readiness.
 Temperament, maturity, access to Emergency Medical Services, and willingness are also factors to consider.

 Parents should not force a child to stay home alone before they are ready.
 Taking the Home Alone course will help youths develop many essential safety skills, but it does not guarantee that a child will be prepared to stay on their own.
-This is a judgement call for parents, guardians and caregivers as they know the child’s abilities best.
+This is a judgment call for parents, guardians and caregivers as they know the child’s abilities best.

 The Home Alone Safety for Kids course will help your child prepare for independence.
 Practical and convenient, this self-guided and self-paced tutorial helps to build a child’s confidence through engaging games, rich digital media, videos and colourful graphics that equip youth with skills for a lifetime of safety.
 It provides valuable life skills for your child and peace of mind for parents and caregivers.